-Follow your nose, just like that breakfast cereal commercial, and really pay attention to anything you come in contact with that just doesn’t pass the smell test.
+Follow your nose and pay attention to anything you come in contact with that just doesn’t pass the smell test.
 Mold and mildew have their own special fragrance and it takes just a whiff of sewer gas to let you know there might be a problem with a floor drain.

 When it comes to making it comfortable inside your home, it’s a delicate balance.
 From wet and sticky to cold and clammy, you can feel when there’s a problem with temperature and humidity, especially in a basement.
 Mold, rot and dust mites all have a common weakness: they all need ample moisture and humidity to survive.
 When humidity levels drop below 60% they will not be able to thrive.
 Recognizing and controlling basement humidity can go far in making it a more healthy and comfortable living space.

 Did you hear that?
 Well, careful listening is the next sense to be exercised on our excursion.
 Anyone with a sump pump in their basement knows the circumstances surrounding when they can expect to hear it.
 Like any mechanical device, your sump pump has the potential for failure.
 Most times it has nothing to do with the actual pump itself.
 Switches that trigger the pump to start moving water can sometimes stick, jam or fail all together.
 Sometimes pedestal sump pumps wedge themselves up against the sump crock and jam the switch.
 Fully submersible sump pumps are quieter and are less likely to burn out.
 Plumbing leaks and faulty sprinkler systems can also send your sump pump into overdrive, along with your water bill.